ElementsProject/elementsproject.org/source/_posts/announcing-elements.md

 will facilitate discussion around how various Elements are being used, including known efforts by companies like Gem and RootStock.

+### What are Elements?
+Elements are bundles of code that extend Bitcoin functionality, and today's release includes new developer documentation on how the existing Elements work, in addition to [a new community-managed index of available Elements][element-list].
+Everything on the Elements Project website is stored in [the ElementsProject.org GitHub repository][github] and can be edited and contributed to by the community.
+We hope that you will join us.

 ### A Publicly Editable Resource
 We've made the entire Elements Project website a [publicly editable resource][github], and even added simple buttons to most pages that link